03 September 2024

 • Kara-Re becomes Supergirl.

-• The "Superman Revenge Squad", led by Lex Luthor and Bruce Wayne, orchestrate a plan to assassinate Superman.
+• The Insurgency, led by Lex Luthor and Oliver Queen, orchestrate a plan to assassinate Superman.
 The plan fails spectacularly.
-Wayne and most of the co-conspirators die in the scuffle, leaving only Luthor against the Man of Steel.
+Queen and most of the co-conspirators die in the scuffle, leaving only Luthor against the Man of Steel.
 He opens his chest plate, exposing Superman to his kryptonite heart.
 Superman plucks the kryptonite out and eats it, demonstrating his immunity to green K. Before Luthor can perish, Superman teleports him to STAR Labs, where he is equipped with a new power source before being taken into police custody.

 1971